 Informative images convey a simple concept or information that can be expressed in a short phrase or sentence.
-The text alternative should convey the meaning or identification that is displayed visually which typically isn’t a literal description of the image.
+The text alternative should convey the meaning or content that is displayed visually, which typically isn’t a literal description of the image.

 In some situations a detailed literal description may be needed, but only when the content of the image is all or part of the conveyed information.
-Whether to treat an image as informative or decorative is a judgement that authors make, based on the reason for including the image on the page.
+Whether to treat an image as informative or decorative is a judgment that authors make, based on the reason for including the image on the page.

 Images used to label other information

 This example shows two image icons – one of a telephone, one of a fax machine.
 Each image is followed by a phone number.
-Consistent with the visual presentation the text alternatives “Telephone:” and “Fax:” are used to identify which number is which.
+Consistent with the visual presentation, the text alternatives “Telephone:” and “Fax:” are used to identify the device associated with each number.

 Images used to supplement other information